Applications of the perturbation formula for Poisson processes to elementary and geometric probability: Introduction

-which is the original Margulis--Russo formula.
-The idea of using pivotal (also called \emph{essential}) components can be traced back to at least \cite{EsaPro:63}.
-Subsequently it has been independently exploited in various forms for monotone events in \cite{Marg:74} and \cite{Russo:81}.
-The above formulation is due to \cite{Men:87}: an introduction of ($\pm$)-pivotality, suggested by M.~Menshikov, allowed to express the derivative of probability for general cylinder events and the derivative of the expectation of random variables, in general.
+In the case of an increasing $A$, there are no (-)-pivotal coordinates so the last term above is zero.
+Formula~\eqref{marg2} was used in \cite{Zue:92b} to establish an analogous perturbation formula for Poisson point processes which are covered in the next section.
+It is also easier to apply because it involves counting only pivotal coordinates for $X\in A$ ignoring the ones for $X\not\in A$ involved in $D_i\I_A$.

-The power of this formula lies in the fact that it links the variation of an event's probability to the geometry of configurations comprising the event, i.e.\ the number of pivotal components for its occurence.
-To see it in action, consider the binomial distribution
+The power of the Margulis--Russo formula lies in the fact that it links the variation of an event's probability to the geometry of configurations comprising the event, i.e.\ the number of pivotal components for its occurence.
+Many results in the percolation theory exploit this link, see, e.g., \cite{Grim99} or \cite{BoRio06}.